cassiomolin/cassiomolin.github.io/_drafts/100k-reputation-points-on-stack-overflow.md

   - /100k
 ---

-It has been a quite a while since I last posted something here, and I thought my most recent personal achievement deserves a post.

-This week I reached 100k reputation points on Stack Overflow, the largest online community for professional programmers and enthusiasts.
+Yesterday I reached 100,000 reputation points on Stack Overflow, the largest online community for professional programmers and enthusiasts.

 ![100k](/assets/images/drafts/100k-reputation-points-on-stack-overflow/100k.png "100k")

-In Stack Overflow terms, reputation points mean how much the content posted by a user is relevant and trusted by the community.
+In the Stack Overflow terms, reputation points indicate how much the content posted by a user is relevant and trusted by the community.
-At the time of writing, there are over 14 million users registered in Stack Overflow and I’m sitting among the 100? users with over 100k reputation points.
+At present, there are 14.5 million users registered in Stack Overflow, and I am the 1000th user to hit this milestone!

 ![user-reputation](/assets/images/drafts/100k-reputation-points-on-stack-overflow/user-reputation.png "Users")

 But, at the end of the day, reputation points are just numbers.
+While I am proud of my achievement, my participation on Stack Overflow was never a quest for reputation.

-What really matters to me is how much I learned from this (addictive) experience.
-Answering on Stack Overflow contributed for me to become a better software engineer.
+What matters to me is how much I learned from this experience.
+The 1100+ answers I posted till now helped me to become a better software engineer.
+It's been all about learning and helping others.

-Over the past few years, I dedicated hundreds of hours of my personal time on Stack Overflow.
-During that time, I asked 25 questions and answered over 1100 questions.
-And, in fairness, I haven't been able to answer much over the past year or so.

-To contrast with it, I cannot even count how many times Stack Overflow helped me out during my career and side projects over these years.

-While I feel proud of myself for this achievement, Stack Overflow has not simply been a quest for reputation.
-Answering on Stack Overflow has been about learning and helping other developers.